equinor/omnia-tutorial/admin/README.rst

 Note: More of this could be automated, but it is assumed this won't be run very often so time hasn't been invested in this at this stage.

-* Run the **runtime-environment/create-environment.ps1** script to setup key resources.
+* Change to the runtime-environment folder and run the **create-environment.ps1** script to setup key resources.

-* Onboarding

-  * Under Active Directory | App registrations add a new registration (service principal) *OmniaTutorial_DLS* if it doesn't already exist that will be used for client credential authentication against the data lake.
-Under certificates & secrets, create a new client secret.
-Add the value to keyvault as a secret named *DlsOnboarding*.
-Note the application ID (client ID) and update the onboard.ps1 script $clientId (line 183) to use this.
-  * Create a secret in the key vault *smtpConnectionDetails* this is used for details when sending hte onboarding email.
-Request email sending details.
-    Enter the password as the secret and populate the other values as tags named User (value: Omnia@equinor.com), Server (value: mrrr.statoil.com), EnableSsl (value: true), Port (value: 25)

 * Data Lake Store

+  * A DLS v2 needs to be setup manually by the Omnia Solum team as current policy doesn't allow this to be created.
+    Create this as a standard storage account named **omniatutorialdls** using **LRS** replication and with **Hierarchical namespace** enabled.

   * Create the folders: